Identification

 Remove to fresh air.
 Keep person warm and at rest.
 If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.

-Exposure to airborne concentrations above statutory or recommended exposure limits may cause irritation of the nose, throat and lungs.
-Adverse symptoms may include the following: respiratory tract irritation coughing
+Symptoms: Exposure to airborne concentrations above statutory or recommended exposure limits may cause irritation of the nose, throat and lungs.
+Adverse symptoms may include the following: respiratory tract irritation, coughing.

-May cause an allergic skin reaction.
-Adverse symptoms may include the following: irritation redness
+Symptoms: May cause an allergic skin reaction.
+Adverse symptoms may include the following: irritation, redness.

 Check for and remove any contact lenses.
 Immediately flush eyes with running water for at least 15 minutes, keeping eyelids open.
 Seek immediate medical attention.

-Exposure to airborne concentrations above statutory or recommended exposure limits may cause irritation of the eyes.
-Adverse symptoms may include the following: irritation redness
+Symptoms: Exposure to airborne concentrations above statutory or recommended exposure limits may cause irritation of the eyes.
+Adverse symptoms may include the following: irritation, redness.

 If swallowed, seek medical advice immediately and show this container or label.
 Keep person warm and at rest.
 Do NOT induce vomiting.